nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 2. [Create a new GitHub repository](https://github.com/new)
 3. Follow GitHub's instructions to push your existing code to the repository

 When we set up the repository at the beginning of this tutorial, we chose to use GitHub Actions as a CI provider.
 This created a basic CI pipeline and configured Nx Cloud in the repository.
-It also printed a url in the terminal to register your repository in your [Nx Cloud](https://cloud.nx.app) account.
+It also printed a URL in the terminal to register your repository in your [Nx Cloud](https://cloud.nx.app) account.
 If you didn't click on the link when first creating your repository, you can show it again by running:

 ```shell
 npx nx connect